qunicorn/qunicorn-core/docs/tutorials/testing.rst

 Notes:
 ********

-* Sometimes DB is not updated when within the same app_context block, try creating another and calling from there.
+* Sometimes the DB is not updated when within the same app_context block, try creating another block and call from there.
-* Mocks do not work within async celery task, due to it running on external broker.
+* Mocks do not work within async celery task, due to it running on an external broker.

 Further documentation can be found in the `pytest documentation <https://docs.pytest.org/en/7.1.x/getting-started.html>`_ .